 Although it can be easy to reverse any damage done by powdery mildew, in extreme cases, it can become lethal for the plant.
 It will eat the plant, stunt its development, and grow rapidly.
 But what makes your grow room perfect for a powdery mildew invasion?

-Causes of Powdery Mildew
+What Causes Powdery Mildew on Cannabis Plants?

 Powdery mildew will become an unwanted tenant if the humidity in the grow room is high and there is a lack of air circulation.
 Seedlings and young plants require a high humidity to grow.
 Mature plants, particularly in the flowering phase, can still grow under lower humidity levels.
 Use a hygrometer to monitor the relative humidity in your grow environment.
 Use a dehumidifier to reduce the humidity in your grow space if you are struggling to keep the humidity level down.
 Also be sure to inspect your plants every day to look for signs of powdery mildew infection.